 Warburg Pincus is our largest stockholder and two members of our board of directors are affiliates of Warburg Pincus.
 As of December 31, 2012, Warburg Pincus owned approximately 68% of our outstanding common stock.
 We believe that Warburg Pincus' substantial ownership interest in us provides them with an economic incentive to assist us to be successful.
 However, Warburg Pincus is not obligated to maintain its ownership interest in us and may elect at any time to sell all or a substantial portion of or otherwise reduce its ownership interest in us.
-If Warburg Pincus sells all or a substantial portion of its ownership interest in our success and its affiliates that are members of our board of directors may resign.
+If Warburg Pincus sells all or a substantial portion of its ownership interest in us, Warburg Pincus may have less incentive to assist in our success and its affiliates that are members of our board of directors may resign.
 Such actions could adversely affect our ability to successfully implement our business strategies which could adversely affect our cash flows or results of operations.